porla113/my-notes/README.md

-# math-notes
-My math notes
+# My Notes
+All shortcuts, commnds, tips and many more.
+## Softwares
+* Visual Studio Code